Classic 1963 Ad for WMBM 1490 AM – The Community Station

 Miami radio in 1963 was a major force in national playlists for R&B, pop, and dance music not only in the U.S., but the Caribbean as well.

-Flowing on the strength of the trade winds, even a tiny AM station like WMBM could be picked up as far away as the Bahamas, Cuba, and Jamaica.
-Fans of the newest American hits knew when and how to position their antennas in just such a way as to hear these crucial tunes and entertaining DJ’s, even if they had to wade through some static to do so.
+Even a little AM station like WMBM could be picked up as far away as the Bahamas, Cuba, and Jamaica, where fans of the newest American hits tuned in for crucial sounds and entertaining DJ’s, even if they had to wade through some static to do so.

-Guys like Milton “Butterball” Smith and Terry Johnson became stars in Miami, but also the island nations where their influence helped shape new genres like Ska, and gave salsa orchestras the latest jazz chops to study and quote in their sound.
+From the 1950’s forward, DJ’s like Milton “Butterball” Smith and Terry Johnson became stars in Miami, but also the island nations where their influence helped shape new genres like Ska in Jamaica, and also gave Cuban salsa orchestras the latest jazz chops to study and quote in their sounds.

 This classic ad from the pages of the Miami Times newspaper dated October 5th, 1963 is a great piece of history.
 Today WMBM is still alive and well and playing all gospel, all the time, 24 hours a day, 365 days a year.